YMCA Youth Parliament

 The YMCA Youth Parliament is a YMCA run youth model parliament program.
 There is a YMCA youth parliament in every Australian State and Territory.

 Participants spend time in committees developing bills, and then attend a week-long camp during which the legislation and other motions are debated in the state parliament.
 Successfully passed bills are handed to the state government and opposition for consideration.

 History

 It is a YMCA sponsored youth model parliament programme.
 There is a YMCA youth parliament in every Australian state and territory.
 The first Australian Youth Parliament was held in Brisbane in 1963, based on the American "YMCA Youth and Government" concept.

 Overview

 The age ranges vary by state.
-For example, in Queensland, Youth Members are 15 to 25 years of age, while in South Australia, the ages range from 16-25.
+For example, in Queensland, Youth Members are 15 to 25 years of age, while in South Australia, the ages range from 16 to 25.
 Participants generally represent their local member of Parliament or Member of the Legislative Council and meet during a weekend long training camp where they learn the workings of the bearpit, how to create a bill, conduct debates in Legislative Assembly or the Legislative Council, and amend and vote on bills and general motions.
 Students visit the Legislative Assembly and the Government House.